 Extreme sport and a whiplash injury in Minehead

 If you take part in an extreme sport such as coasteering, you may end up with a whiplash injury in Minehead.
-However, as you probably signed a waiver saying that any accident you had while doing the activity was your own fault, you wouldn’t be able to make a personal injury compensation claim against the company which had organised it.
+However, as you probably signed a waiver saying that any accident you had while doing the activity was your own fault, you might assume that you wouldn’t be able to make a personal injury compensation claim against the company which had organised it, but that is not necessarily true.
 In order to make a successful personal injury compensation claim you would have to be able to prove that your whiplash injury in Minehead was caused by another person’s reckless behaviour or their negligence.

 What is a whiplash injury?

 You may have thought that you can only have a whiplash injury in Minehead if you are involved in a road traffic accident, but this is far from the case.
 You may get a whiplash injury if you slip, trip or fall and while doing so, jolt your head severely.
 You may also get a whiplash injury in Minehead, for example, if you are struck on the head.

 The symptoms of whiplash include a stiff neck and an inability to move it normally because of the damage done to the tendons and ligaments.
 You may also suffer from a headache, pain in the shoulders and/or lower back, numbness in the arm or just in the hand and perhaps even dizziness.
 If you have a severe case of whiplash you might also suffer from loss of concentration, blurred vision or a ringing in the ears (tinnitus), tiredness and you might also be unable to sleep well.

 If you got a whiplash injury and can prove that the accident in which you sustained it was not your fault, but that of another person, you may be eligible to file a personal injury compensation claim.